steffow/meteor-accounts-saml/README.md

      "publicCertFile": "certs/mycert.pem",  // eg $METEOR-PROJECT/private/certs/mycert.pem
      "dynamicProfile": true // set to true if we want to create a user in Meteor.users dynamically if SAML assertion is valid "identifierFormat": "urn:oasis:names:tc:SAML:1.1:nameid-format:unspecified", // Defaults to urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress
-     "localProfileMatchAttribute": "telephoneNumber" // CAUTION: this will be mapped to profile.<localProfileMatchAttribute> attribute in Mongo if identifierFormat (see above) differs from urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress
+     "localProfileMatchAttribute": "telephoneNumber" // CAUTION: this will be mapped to profile.<localProfileMatchAttribute> attribute in Mongo if identifierFormat (see above) differs from urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress, "attributesSAML": {[telephoneNumber, sn, givenName, mail]}, // attrs from SAML attr statement, which will be used for local Meteor profile creation

   }]}